StatCan/aaw/docs/en/1-Experiments/Jupyter.md

 ## Friendly R and Python experience

 Jupyter gives you **notebooks** to write your code and make visualizations.
-You can quickly iterate, visualize, and sahre your analyses.
+You can quickly iterate, visualize, and share your analyses.
 Because it's running on a server (that you set up in the last section) you can do really big analyses on centralized hardware!
 Adding as much horsepower as you need!
 And because it's on the cloud, you can share it with your colleagues too.